sezavala/AITeacher/README.md

 # AITeacher
 <p>Description: AITeacher is an advanced educational platform designed to provide interactive and adaptive learning experiences.
-The platform leverages modern web technologies, cloud services, and best practices in software engineering to deliver a robust and scalable solution for online education.</p>
+The platform leverages modern web technologies using DJango, the OpenAI API to generate questions and it is a scalable solution for online education.</p>

 <ul>
   <p>Back-end</p>